-Course InformationThe summer 2018 course in England is MATH/PHYSICS 491: Differential Equations, Differential Geometry and Relativity (4 elective credits), team-taught by Dr. Colleen Duffy (Mathematics) and Dr. Paul Thomas (Physics & Astronomy).
+Course InformationThe summer 2019 course in Scotland is MATH/PHYSICS 491: Differential Equations, Differential Geometry and Relativity (4 elective credits), team-taught by Dr. Colleen Duffy (Mathematics) and Dr. Paul Thomas (Physics & Astronomy).
 Students will also be required to attend three pre-program meetings during spring semester.
-These meetings will cover logistics, safety, expectations, British culture (academic and scientific), and details about Winchester.
+These meetings will cover logistics, safety, expectations, British culture (academic and scientific), and details about Aberdeen.

 Liberal Education/General Education RequirementsFor students in catalog years 2016-17 and later, this program fulfills the Responsibility Outcome 2 (R2): Global Perspectives requirement upon completion of all course assignments.